harshsinha03/harshsinha03/README.md

 About me💿 -
 * I love reading.📚
-* I am a freshman pursuing my Bachelors in Computer Science & Engineering.💻
+* I am a sophomore pursuing my Bachelors in Computer Science & Engineering.💻

 What am i doing these days? - I’m currently working on open source, improving myself🤓